darccio/gluo/README.md

 # Gluo

-Write your HTTP application in Go once, deploy it everywhere (on-premise & AWS Lambda supported)
+Write your HTTP application in Go once, deploy it\* to your servers and AWS Lambda.
+Really, it's a drop-in replacement for net/http.

+*\*: it must be compiled as GOOS=linux.*

 ## Status